 Notwithstanding the impact on the UK economy, the Council's overall financial performance remains sound as a result of strong budget management throughout the year.
 The Corporate Management Team receives a monthly budget update showing performance to-date and a forecast outturn with an analysis of issues arising.
-Executive receives quarterly budget monitoring reports during the year and will receive a detailed report of the outturn in July 2024.
+Executive receives quarterly budget monitoring reports during the year and will receive a detailed report of the outturn in July 2025.

-Ipswich Borough Council delivered a net deficit of £1.021m within the General Fund across 2023/24 compared to a net budgeted deficit of £1.831m.
+Ipswich Borough Council delivered a net deficit of £0.732m within the General Fund across 2024/25 compared to a net budgeted surplus of £0.944m.

-The Housing Revenue Account broke-even against budget, delivering a net £2.396m deficit against a budgeted deficit of £2.396m.
+The Housing Revenue Account broke-even against budget, delivering a net £2.829m deficit against a budgeted deficit of £0.125m.

-The Council invested a total £61.872m on capital projects, with particular focus on increased housing provision for residents and maintaining the current housing stock. £14.223m of capital budget for 2023/24 has been carried forward to be spent in the future.
+The Council invested a total £71.698m on capital projects, with particular focus on increased housing provision for residents and maintaining the current housing stock. £14.223m of capital budget for 2024/25 has been carried forward to be spent in the future.

-Overall, the Council's net assets have increased by £51.065m on its Balance Sheet in 2023/24.
+Overall, the Council's net assets have increased by £16.582m on its Balance Sheet in 2024/25.

-The Council has borrowed £45.372m less than allowable under the Treasury Management strategy through prudent management - this means that funding through internal sources has avoided the need to pay net interest (at approx. 5%) on funding the capital programme, which is a significant benefit to the General Fund.
-Cash and Cash equivalents as shown on the Balance Sheet have reduced by £5.681m in 2023/24.
-Overall the Council's cash/investments have reduced £9.680m over the course of the year.
+The Council borrowed £62m in short term loans during 24/25 to fund the capital programme (£71.68m spent).
+Cash and Cash equivalents as shown on the Balance Sheet have increased by £4.132m in 2024/25.
+Overall the Council's cash/investments have increased £3.512m over the course of the year.

-The Council has reduced its usable reserves by £3.72m during 2023/24.
+The Council has reduced its usable reserves by £16.94m during 2024/25.